-ROMANS 8:
+Romans 8:

 1-13

-going on, even in the midst of hope.
+on, even in the midst of hope.

-of God; but with the flesh the law of sin."
+law of God; but with the flesh the law of sin."

-Not a good situation; and not one that God can
+Not a good situation, and not one

-But unfortunately, it's a situation that prevails in many a Christian’s life.
+But, unfortunately, it's a situation that prevails in

 Does a Christian continually gain and lose his salvation,

-based on his performance.
+based on his performance?

 Some of our dear brethren are still labouring under that

-teaching, but that's not the case.
+teaching, but that is not the case.

-security is not one of them.
+not one of them.

-Which brings us to Rom.8:1 "There is therefore now no condemnation to them which are
+Which brings us to Romans 8:1 "There is therefore now no

-in Christ Jesus, who walk not after the flesh, but after the Spirit."
+condemnation to them which are in Christ Jesus, who walk not after the flesh,

 Before I go any further, I need to address the last part

-of this verse, which says, "who walk not after the flesh, but after the Spirit."
+of this verse which says, "who walk not after the flesh, but after the Spirit."

-Certainly, such a requirement would immediately put
+Certainly, such a requirement would immediately put our

-our salvation in jeopardy, but it would also fly
+salvation in jeopardy, but it would also fly in the face of many other scriptures.

 And as we all know, scripture doesn't contradict itself.